Michael Workéyè: Early life

 Workeye was born in central London.
-He graduated from the Arts Educational School (ArtsEd) in 2019 with a Bachelor of Arts (BA) in Acting.
+He graduated from the Arts Educational Schools (ArtsEd) in 2019 with a Bachelor of Arts (BA) in Acting.

 Career

 Workeye made his television debut in the BBC One film Sitting in Limbo.
 He went on the England tour of the play Drip Drip Drip.
 He was cast as a lead in Bolu Babalola's pilot for Channel 4 titled Big Age.
 He also signed with Select Model Management.

 In 2022, Workeye had his first recurring role as hospital worker Ben in the BBC One miniseries This is Going to Hurt, made his feature film debut in the thriller Into the Deep, and starred in House of Ife, a play about an Ethiopian-British family, at the Bush Theatre.
-For his performance in the latter, Workeye received nominations at The Stage Debut Awards and The Offies.
+For his performance in the latter, Workeye received nominations for the 2022 The Stage Debut Awards and 2023 The Offies.

 Workeye had a major supporting role as Archer in the 2024 Amazon Prime alternate history fantasy series My Lady Jane.
 He also appeared on stage in Phoebe Eclair-Powell's Shed at the Royal Exchange, Manchester.
 The following year, Workeye played Kae in the Black Mirror series 7 episode "Bête Noire" and Kaleb Negasi in the Disney+ mystery series The Stolen Girl.
 He will also appear in the Lynley revival on BBC One and play Billy in the U&Alibi series Bookish.
 He has an upcoming role in the Apple TV+ adaptation of Margo's Got Money Troubles.